 Rhetoric

-Argumentation, descriptive and prescriptive
+Argumentation, mostly prescriptive

 June 7, 2017 — September 18, 2024